toolness/jessandadrian.us/README.md

   to users.
 If `DEBUG` is enabled, this defaults to `http://localhost:PORT`.
 Otherwise, it must be defined.
 * `DATABASE_URL` is the URL for the database.
 Defaults to a `sqlite://` URL pointing to `db.sqlite3` at the root of the repository.
+If this value is the name of another (all-caps) environment variable, e.g.
+  `HEROKU_POSTGRESQL_AMBER_URL`, that variable's value will be used as the database URL.
+* `EMAIL_BACKEND_URL` is a URL representing the email backend to use.
+  Examples include `console:`, `smtp://hostname:port`, and `smtp+tls://user:pass@hostname:port`.
+* `SECURE_PROXY_SSL_HEADER` is an optional HTTP request header field name and value indicating that the request is actually secure.
+For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.

 <!-- Links -->